 - Medulla – controls all automatic bodily functions such as heart beat, breathing, etc.

 When alcohol moves through these various areas of the brain, the combined effects give the person the classic behavior and appearance commonly associated with drunkenness.
 We’ve all seen the swaying, staggering, movements and heard the unintelligible attempts at conversation as a drunk person attempts to act like they are not drunk.
 Naturally, most of us think it’s funny, but the truth is, this person is on dangerous ground at this point and should not consume any more alcohol.

 Many drinkers usually stick with one preferred type of beverage, whether they prefer beer, wine, or liquor.
 However, others will drink anything as long as it will make them drunk.
 This holds true for teens especially, because they have to resort to stealing booze from their parents or getting someone of age to buy something for them.
 At many gatherings, it’s not unusual to see people abuse alcohol by drinking beer and chasing it with gin or vodka or some other hard liquor, with the intention of getting drunk fast.
 They are usually the ones you see falling off the bar stool or picking a fight or passing out cold before the evening has hardly begun.
 Alcohol is abused in many other ways, too.

 Alcohol Abuse Today – A Strange New Frontier Discovered

-- Binge drinking (drinking large amounts at one time) Click Here to View an Infographic on Binge Drinking
+- Binge Drinking (drinking alcohol in large amounts at one time) Click Here to View an Infographic on Binge Drinking

 - Vodka Tampons (girls insert into their vagina, boys insert into their rectum)